 to management by examining and evaluating of the adequacy and effectiveness of the

 university’s governance, risk management, and internal controls as well as the quality

 of performance in carrying out assigned responsibilities to achieve the University’s

 The Chief Audit Executive is responsible for fulfillment of the following activities:

-Provide direction for, supervise, and coordinate audits and investigations which promote
+Provide direction for, supervise, and coordinate audits, investigations, and risk

 Conduct, supervise, or coordinate activities for the purpose of preventing and detecting